guirenard/nuxeo-elasticsearch-passthrough-demo/README.md

 ## Deploying
-Copy the jar package from target to the nxserver/bundles folder of your server
+Copy the jar package from target to the nxserver/bundles folder of your server You will also need to build and deploy this [module] (https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-http-read-only)

 ## Use
 You can access the demo app at http://host:8080/nuxeo/passthrough